N. Korea slams US, hints at resuming nuclear, ICBM tests

 People are also reading…

-The North has been ramping up its weapons demonstrations recently, including four rounds of missile launches just this month, amid a prolonged freeze in nuclear diplomacy with the United States.
+The North has been ramping up its weapons demonstrations recently, including four rounds of missile launches just this month, in an apparent effort to pressure Washington over a prolonged freeze in nuclear diplomacy.

+The North’s Foreign Ministry had already warned of stronger and more explicit action after the Biden administration last week imposed fresh sanctions over the North’s continued missile testing activity.
+The U.N.
+Security Council has scheduled a closed-door meeting for Thursday to discuss North Korea and non-proliferation matters.

+Boo Seung-Chan, spokesman of South Korea’s Defense Ministry, said it was closely monitoring North Korea's military activities but didn't make presumptions about what the North's next steps would be.

 Kim announced a unilateral suspension of his nuclear and intercontinental ballistic missile tests in 2018 as he initiated diplomacy with then-President Donald Trump in an attempt to leverage his nukes for badly needed economic benefits.